tldr-pages/tldr/pages/linux/nologin.md

 > Alternative shell that prevents a user's login.

-- Set user's login shell to `nologin` to prevent user logging-in:
+- Set a user's login shell to `nologin` to prevent the user from logging in:

 `chsh -s {{user}} nologin`